dice-group/feasible/README.md

-*An extended version of the FEASIBLE is coming soon where we used KMean++, Aglomerative, and Hybrid of DBSCAN+KMean++ techniques.
-Stay tuned!*
+*An extended version of the FEASIBLE is is available from https://github.com/dice-group/SPARQL-Bench.
+It is highly recommended to use the new repository for Benchmark generation*

 # FEASIBLE: A Feature-Based SPARQL Benchmark Generation Framework